pepsivstim/tchu.me/src/content/posts/puffins.md

 At some point the rattling disappeared, which we found interesting.
 On inspection the metal had bent SO far back it could clear the ground itself.
 The absurdity and resolution of the rattling noise was motivation to keep going.

-We get finally reach the cliffs to see a SINGLE other car at the famous location.
-Given how late it was in the day (6 pm) and the early season for tourism and puffins, that wasn't surprising.
+We finally reach the cliffs to see a SINGLE other car at the parking lot.
+It wasn't surprising ggiven how late it was in the day (6 pm) and it being the early season for tourism and puffins.

 ![](/images/latrabjarg-cliffs.jpg#large)

 We climbed a snow covered trail to the cliffs.
-Ahead of us was 100% open ocean, something we really haven't gotten to see with all the fjords.
-It felt like we were on the edge of the known world, staring into the distance what Vikings colonizing America would've seen.
+Ahead of us was 100% open ocean, something we really hadn't gotten to see with all the fjords on the way.
+It felt like we were on the edge of the known world, staring across the windswept ocean seeing what Vikings colonizing America would've seen.
 We'd made it.

 ![pic: Max](/images/latrabjarg-cliffs2.jpg#large)

 But our goal of seeing the puffins was elusive.
-We scanned the cliff faces, seeing countless white seagulls.
-We kept looking for ages, all the while taking the pictures and video that was mandatory for such a journey.
+We scanned the cliff faces, seeing countless white seagulls, and hearing their endless squawks .
+We kept looking for ages, all the while taking the pictures and video that was mandatory for finishing such a journey.
 More looking, but no puffins.

 I was empty.
 In sort of defeatist, that's to be expected way.
 At some point that feeling became an almost resigned gratefulness.
 We had done so much on this trip.
 We climbed a glacier, saw *auroras*, went bathing in lagoons, and hiked a bunch of random mountains.
 Not everything was meant to be.

-The wind began really picking up and not all of us had our thickest layers on so Max and I began trudging back to the car.
+The windy cold was getting to us and not all of us had our thickest layers on so Max and I began trudging back to the car.
 Brandon was silent most of the time we were up there.
 He remarked a few times how disappointed and emotional he was.
-I was too, but I thought it was no use hanging around.
+I was too, but I thought it was no use hanging around miserable.
 We'd tried, and that's what mattered.

-As Max and I made it to the bottom of the trail Brandon called out and frantically waved to us, but refused to elaborate when we asked.
+As Max and I made it to the bottom of the trail, Brandon, still at the top, called out and frantically waved to us, but refused to elaborate when we inquired.
 A small "really??" rung in my head as I scrambled back up the snow covered trail, in disbelief but hopeful.
-We saw Brandon standing with phone in hand recording a pair of puffins perched right below the edge of the cliff.
-In this moment we knew we had won, and the next minute we stood in excited silence recording them before they disappeared.
+We saw Brandon, phone in hand, recording a pair of puffins perched right below the edge of the cliff.
+In this moment we were overwhelmed with joy knowing we had won, and the next minute we stood in giddy silence recording them before they flew off.

 ![WE FOUND THEM](/images/puffins-victory.jpg#large)

-"JF".
 Job finished.
 We had done what we set out to do.
 By such slim odds we had found the puffins of Látrabjarg.
-Suddenly the hidden disappointment of having driven 388 kilometers to get there was gone
+Suddenly the hidden disappointment of having driven 388 kilometers to get there was gone.

 ![pic: max](/images/puffin-max.jpg)

-## the return of the kings (the kings almost died)
+## the return of the king (the king nearly died)

 Our drive back was no less than treacherous.